cakephp/docs/en/core-libraries/global-constants-and-functions.rst

     also allows you to specify a context.

-    The context is a unique identifier for the translations string that makes it unique for in the same domain.
+    The context is a unique identifier for the translations string that makes it unique within the same domain.

 .. php:function:: __dxn(string $domain, string $context, string $singular, string $plural, integer $count, mixed $args = null)